Indigenous Australians: Political representation

 A number of Indigenous people represent electorates at state and territory level, and South Australia has had an Aboriginal Governor, Sir Douglas Nicholls.
 The first Indigenous Australian to serve as a minister in any government was Ernie Bridge, who entered the Western Australian Parliament in 1980.
 Carol Martin was the first Aboriginal woman elected to a State parliament in Australia (the Western Australian Legislative Assembly) in 2001, and the first woman minister was Marion Scrymgour, who was appointed to the Northern Territory ministry in 2002 (she became Deputy Chief Minister in 2008).
 Representation in the Northern Territory has been relatively high, reflecting the high proportion of Aboriginal voters.
 The 2012 Territory election saw large swings to the conservative CLP in remote Territory electorates, and a total of five Aboriginal CLP candidates won election to the Assembly, along with one Labor candidate, in a chamber of 25 members.
 Among those elected for the CLP were high-profile activists Bess Price and Alison Anderson.

-Forty people identifying as of Indigenous Australian ancestry have been members of the ten Australian legislatures.
+Forty people identifying as being of Indigenous Australian ancestry have been members of the ten Australian legislatures.
 Of these, 22 have been in the Northern Territory Legislative Assembly.
 The Northern Territory has an exceptionally high Indigenous proportion (about one third) of its population.
 Adam Giles, who was Chief Minister of the Northern Territory from 2013 to 2016, was the first Indigenous head of government in Australia.
 In 1974, the year of its creation, the Northern Territory Legislative Assembly was also the first Australian parliament to have an Indigenous member elected to it.

+The 2022 election featured the largest number of Indigenous candidates in Australian history, with four running for the Coalition, eleven for Labor, and seventeen for the Greens.
+The Greens Victorian senate ticket were all Aboriginal.

+As of 2023, Indigenous Australians members of the senate represent 10.5% of the 76 Senate seats, and 1.9% in the House.
+The total representation is at 4.8%, far above the national population of 3.3%.